alphagov/government-service-design-manual/service-manual/agile/training-and-learning.md

 You’ll learn a lot through asking questions and there is an agile tool that helps you to do this -- the [retrospective](/service-manual/agile/running-retrospectives).
 This is an important part of any agile team and a good way of learning -- everyone has an input.
 Regular retrospectives are great way to understand what works and what doesn’t, so you can think about how your learning can be directed.

 ### Delivery team members

 * pairing / learning from others
 * formal training
-* self initiated learning (reading books and blogs)
+* self-initiated learning (reading books and blogs)
 * sharing ideas and support (community, blogging, public speaking)

 #### Pairing / Learning from others